BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 plt.rcParams["figure.figsize"] = (5, 5)
 ```

-### A new data set
+### A new dataset
-For this chapter, we introduce a new data set.
-It is based on the Wisconsin Breast Cancer data set, provided by the [UCI machine learning repository](https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.names).
+For this chapter, we introduce a new dataset.
+It is based on the Wisconsin Breast Cancer dataset, provided by the [UCI machine learning repository](https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.names).
 It is divided into two classes, the benign instances (labeled "2") and the malignant (labeled "4").
 The number of the latter instances has been reduced to build a novelty class.
 This leaves us with 479 instances in total, spanning 10 Dimensions.

 ```python
 # Import a Dataset used for Novelty Detection